 7 Key Tips for Fantasy Premier League Success

-After finishing two times in row in top 1K of Fantasy Premier League (942nd in 2018/19 and 119th in 2019/20 I decided to put together few FPL tips that helped me in my journey.
+These are some of my older thoughts I put together after finishing two times in a row in the top 1K of Fantasy Premier League (942nd in 2018/19 and 119th in 2019/20.

 But that is not up to me to judge.
 So, let’s dive right in.